osmosis-labs/services-hiring-assignment/README.md

 - [Uniswap Whitepaper](https://uniswap.org/whitepaper-v3.pdf)
 - [Concentrated Liquidity README](https://github.com/osmosis-labs/osmosis/blob/main/x/concentrated-liquidity/README.md)

-## Acknowledgements For Reviewer (Not Part of Assignment)

-- For CFMM pools, all LPs earn the same APR per unit of liquidity.
-CFMM pool rewards can also be auto-distributed directly into the pool.
-As a result, it does not actually make perfect sense to use the accumulators for this context.
-Accumulators are more applicable for concentrated liquidity positions where each position has a different APR stemming from the custom range.
-However, we define the assignment this way for simplicity since dealing with concentrated liquidity positions is more difficult.

 ## Sources

 Suggestions: first link is an easier and shorter read that is recommended for this assignment.